-Water allocations in 2020-21 for South Australian Class 3 (High Security) and Class 8 entitlement holders are now - as of 1 July 2020 - at 54 percent.
-This has risen from the water year’s starting allocation which was 40 percent
+Minimum water allocations in 2020-21 for South Australian Class 3 (High Security) and Class 8 entitlement holders are now - as of 3 August 2020 - at 81 per cent.
+This has risen from 77 per cent previously announced on 15 July.

 A range of advice has, and continues to be, provided to water users.
 This information provides greater support for business planning, as we understand that this is especially important when water allocations are less than 100 percent.